 Groundwater management planning in California has been conducted primarily at the local level by water agencies, acting through their own respective authorities or through the 1992 Groundwater Management Planning Act as amended.
 Now, the Sustainable Groundwater Management Act of 2014 — building on previous legislation and increasing the responsibilities and powers of local water and land use agencies — provides the major framework for groundwater management.

 The Sustainable Groundwater Management Act (SGMA) lays out a process and timeline, with specific requirements and deadlines, for local agencies to achieve sustainable groundwater management.
-Under the Act, a Groundwater Sustainability Agency (GSA) must be established for medium and high priority basins (as defined by the Department of Water Resources and excepting adjudicated basins).
+Under the Act, Groundwater Sustainability Agencies (GSA) have been established for medium and high priority basins across California.
+Todd Groundwater has assisted local agencies throughout the SGMA process, with activities including:

-Todd Groundwater has many years of experience in all aspects of preparing groundwater management plans and is already a pioneer in implementing the SGMA (see sidebar).
+Todd Groundwater has many years of experience in all aspects of preparing groundwater management plans and now, developing GSPs.
+In addition to management planning, we provide expertise in groundwater management implementation including managed aquifer recharge, water recycling, and monitoring.

 Other Groundwater Management Services